JudithRe/session-notebook/shell-and-git/branches-pull-requests.md

 ## Important Terminology

-- **Pull request:** essentially a request to add all the changes from a branch into the main branch.
+- **Pull request:** a request to add all the changes from a branch into the main branch.
 - **Reviews:** Get new code checked by team members before merging to main branch

 ## Commands